 The Bloom Foundation, also known as B.L.O.O.M.—Bringing Love, Opportunities, and Outreach to Many—is a 501(c)(3) nonprofit organization dedicated to charitable and educational purposes.
 As the scholarship arm of Zeta Phi Beta Sorority, Incorporated Gamma Psi Zeta Chapter, our mission is to empower future generations by awarding scholarships to deserving high school students pursuing higher education and to foster public interest in enhancing educational opportunities in the Greater Temple area.

-Exectuive Board
+Executive Board

 LaVanda Bailey, Chair

-Dedra Brown, V ice Chair
+Dedra Brown, Vice Chair

 Nicole Nix, Secretary